• Skip to primary navigation

 Why This Recipe Works

-We like them best with maple syrup drizzled on top and fresh berries.
+Top them with your favorite fruits, drizzle them with maple syrup, or add a dollop of dairy-free yogurt for the perfect breakfast.
 Or try them with coconut vegan whipped cream or even with vegan vanilla ice cream on top for a more decadent version.

 ingredients that go into this recipe on a marble countertop with labels